SerenityOS/serenity/ReadMe.md

 Please see the [issue policy](https://github.com/SerenityOS/serenity/blob/master/CONTRIBUTING.md#issue-policy).

-## Communication hubs
+## Get in touch

-The main hub is `#serenityos` on the Freenode IRC network.
+The main communication hub is `#serenityos` on the Freenode IRC network.

-We also have a project mailing list: [serenityos-dev](https://lists.sr.ht/~awesomekling/serenityos-dev).

 ## Author